Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 However, it's important to explain how Duolingo's free language learning solution works.

-Behind the scenes, you, the user, are unknowingly helping to train the company’s machine-learning algorithms.
+Behind the scenes, you, the user, are unknowingly helping to train the company's machine-learning algorithms with the voice recognition technology.

 They used to sell the data generated by millions of users to big data companies, turning Duolingo's user base into the company's workforce.